k2project/invoice-with-session/client/README.md

 5. on reloading the page,
 6. on represhing the page.

-The prompt actions (block history):
-*A.DISCHARGING THE CHANGES:
--1.redirect to the targeted path with window.location.replace (reloading clears the changes) *B.RETURNING TO THE FORM:
--1.unblock history so the prompt is active
+The prompt actions (block history): DISCHARGING THE CHANGES by redirect to the targeted path with window.location.replace (reloading clears the changes) or RETURNING TO THE FORM (unblock history so the prompt stays active on nav links).